-The MCUXpresso SDK is a software package for NXP’s Kinetis and LPC microcontrollers and i.MX RT crossover processors that includes production-grade peripheral drivers, stacks, middleware and more.
-Portions of MCUXpresso SDK are provided with Zephyr as the the base enablement for NXP’s microcontroller products.
-Full MCUXpresso SDK’s can be custom built at the NXP MCUXpresso website.
+The MCUXpresso SDK is a software package for NXP’s Kinetis and LPC microcontrollers and i.MX RT crossover processors that includes production-grade peripheral drivers, stacks, middleware, and more.
+Portions of MCUXpresso SDK are provided with Zephyr as the base enablement for NXP’s microcontroller products.
+Full MCUXpresso SDK’s can be custom-built at the NXP MCUXpresso website.

 Renode™ is an open source framework developed by Antmicro that lets you develop, debug and test IoT devices and systems reliably, scalably and effectively.
 It enables running unmodified software for embedded devices on a PC for development and testing of large wireless or wired networks without the need for physical hardware.
 The repeatability, control and scalability offered by Renode drastically improves the development experience especially for multi-node systems and protocols and enables a new Continuous Integration (CI) driven workflow.

 Renode has been successfully used to run multi-node setups with the Zephyr RTOS for development, debug and interoperability testing, and an effort is currently underway to use it to test Zephyr’s networking stack.